 “I am an unapologetic champion for this institution and its journalistic mission,” A.G.
 Sulzberger said.
 “And I’ll continue to be that as publisher.”

 Despite his in-house reputation as an innovator, the incoming publisher said he did not expect to shake things up early in his tenure.

 “I don’t expect there to be some flurry of change,” he said.

 During his quarter-century tenure as publisher, the elder Sulzberger presided over the paper’s national expansion and guided it through the advent of the internet.
 In 1996, he moved The Times online.
 In 2011, he instituted a pay wall that risked pushing away readers but has since become the centerpiece of the company’s growth model.

 In recent years, as print advertising revenue declined sharply, The Times has focused on adding subscribers and accelerating its digital expansion.
-With 3.5 million paid subscribers (2.5 million of them are digital-only), is one of the few newspaper companies whose newsroom is growing at a time when the industry is struggling.
+With 3.5 million paid subscriptions (2.5 million of them digital-only), is one of the few newspaper companies whose newsroom is growing at a time when the industry is struggling.